ssnepenthe/wp-event-dispatcher/README.md

 ## Usage

-The event dispatcher is intended to be used in place of direct calls to the various action and filter function provided by WordPress.
+The event dispatcher is intended to be used in place of direct calls to the various action and filter functions provided by WordPress.

 Event dispatchers do away with the idea of actions and filters altogether.
 Events are wrapped up in standalone event classes.
 If you want to "filter" a value, do so using typed properties or setters and getters on the event class.
 Event handlers can be standalone callables, but should preferably be wrapped in subscriber classes.